Look for apartments near me

 Scottsdale, AZ Education Statistics

-Tips for Renting in Scottsdale
+Tips for renting in Scottsdale, AZ

 You’ll find your Scottsdale apartment comes with some important protections.
 For example, landlords are required to spell out exactly what your security deposit covers.
 Arizona law also limits the security deposits to one and a half times that of your monthly rent.